 Why work as a surgical technologist?

-“You will come across amazing success stories about how a patient recovered due to a procedure you helped make possible,” says Anthony Mareno, surgical technologist at NJ Sharing Network, an organization devoted to organ and tissue donation.
+“You will come across amazing success stories about how a patient recovered due to a procedure you helped make possible,” says Anthony Mareno, surgical technologist at NJ Sharing Network.
 “You will feel as though you were a part of the team that changed that patient’s life forever, and that is because you were!”

 Follow your calling into the operating room

 If you’re intrigued by these surgical technologist duties, you may be destined to assist in the OR like Mareno says he was.
 “Once you get into that operating room, you will know that is where you are supposed to be,” he explains.
 “Being a surgical technologist will always keep you interested and wanting more.”